 What were the clues that made people think that THIS album was the Beatles?

 How did these rumors get started?

 A Providence, RI newspaper (The Providence Journal) ran an article by a rock music writer named Steve Smith (who was actually a sports writer) which stated "Could Klaatu be the Beatles?
 Mystery is a Magical Mystery Tour."
 Smith concluded that Klaatu was more than likely in part or in whole the Beatles.

-Charlie Parker at WDRC(*see below*) in Hartford, CT said on air that it was, "a marvelous experience" to listen to this album and asked, "Who are Klaatu?
+Charlie Parker at a Hartford, CT radio station (WDRC) said on air that it was, "a marvelous experience" to listen to this album and asked, "Who are Klaatu?
 Are the Beatles really back?" and suddenly Capitol records had to ship another 20,000 copies to that region of the country.
 (And actually, he didn't.
 He didn't have an on air show and wouldn't have had a venue to make that statement on the air.)

 All this led people to think this was the Beatles.
 If it wasn't them, then why not put their names and their pictures on it?

 The New Musical Express (a prominent music newspaper in England during the Beatles' time) ran an article with the headline, "Deaf idiot journalist starts Beatle rumour."
 But despite that and denials from the band (through spokesman/manager Frank Davies who stated "Klaatu is Klaatu") the rumor persisted and the band's album continued to sell in large quantities.

 The following note was also included in the liner notes for the album: